laminlabs/lamindb/docs/guide.md

 ### Collaborate across a mesh of instances

-If provided with access, others can load your instance via:
+If provided with access, others can enjoy validated & queryable data by loading your instance via:

 ```shell
 $ lamin load myaccount/myinstance